August 4, 2015

 This post will discuss the topic of invoicing for freelancers.
 It will touch on what you should include and what you probably shouldn’t when sharing with your clients.

 Should I create my own invoices or use a service?

 I personally have gone both directions here.
 There are a number of great invoicing applications out there that help you save a lot of time with invoice generation.

 Creating your own

 It was up until last year I decided breakaway from the app/service to create my own invoices.
-I figured that rather than pay a monthly fee I could design my own invoices and keep track of the information myself.
-This was as a result of my projects being primarily project based so there were fewer invoices needed to begin with.
-A big benefit to creating your own is branding.
+I figured that rather than paying a monthly fee I could design my own invoices and keep track of the information myself.
+This was as a result of my projects being primarily project-based so there were fewer invoices needed to begin with.
+A big benefit of creating your own is branding.
 Apps and services allow you to choose templates or add your logo, but they don’t allow you to tweak every aspect.
-To me, this is important as branding plays a role on how your clients perceive you.
+To me, this is important as branding plays a role in how your clients perceive you.

 Using an application or service

 If you send a lot of invoices then an application might be a great way to go.
 Say you’re a writer or a blogger who does work for another blog.
 Most of the time you get paid per article and sometimes per word.
 If you’re a constant contributor you can bet you are going to be drafting a lot of invoices.
 An application will come in handy as it saves you time and sometimes even allows you to save a template to use for even more rapid invoice generation.